My Focus

 I am a Colorado native: born in Denver.
 I grew up in several diverse locations in Colorado, then attended high school and college in Idaho.
 My family started visiting Aspen in the 1960’s and moved here in 1980; Aspen has been my home for 46 years.

 My first job in Aspen was clearing ski trails at Aspen Highlands.
-I built skis for Phoenix Skis, worked for over ten years in the local restaurant industry (The Sundeck, Arthur’s Chinese Restaurant, The Ullrhof, The Snowmass Club, Gwyn’s High Alpine and the Pine Creek Cookhouse), driven snowcats for the Aspen Mountain Powder Tours, worked in the SkiCo's recycling program as well as worked in construction and property management.
+I built skis for Phoenix Skis, worked for over ten years in the local restaurant industry (The Sundeck, Arthur’s Chinese Restaurant, The Ullrhof, The Snowmass Club, Gwyn’s High Alpine and the Pine Creek Cookhouse), drove snowcats for the Aspen Mountain Powder Tours, worked in the SkiCo's recycling program as well as worked in construction and property management.
 I also carve wood part time, carving many totem poles and statuary from the same studio in Aspen’s West End since 1989.

 My daughter Sylvan was born at Aspen Valley Hospital and attended the excellent Aspen public schools.
 She graduated this year and will be attending Montana State University this fall.